 Who May Benefit From Surgery?

-Patients are referred to the Epilepsy Center at UC San Diego Health System for surgical evaluation for a variety of reasons, including:
+Patients are referred to the Epilepsy Center at UC San Diego Health for surgical evaluation for a variety of reasons, including:

 - Unsatisfactory seizure control